We love the freedom that a portable generator can provide- and with that freedom comes the responsibility to keep safety

-While portable generators are relatively safe compared to other motor-driven tools, there are still some important safety considerations to keep in mind if you want to ground a generator.
-One of the most important of these is recognizing whether your generator needs to be grounded and understanding how to do it.
+Portable generators are relatively safe compared to other tools with motors in them, there are still some critical safety considerations to keep in mind if you want to ground a generator.
+One of the most important of these is recognizing whether your generator needs to be grounded and understanding how to ground a generator.

 Not all portable generators need to be grounded, and some may only need to be grounded in specific circumstances.
-In this article, we’ll cover what grounding is, how to tell if you need to ground your portable generator, and explain how to do it safely.
+In this article, we’ll cover what grounding is, how to tell if you need to ground your portable generator, and explain how to do it in the safest way.

 When electricity is flowing through a set of wires, it is always seeking to dissipate energy by returning to a ground.
 In a normal electrical system, like that of your generator, electricity flows through “hot” wires to a series of neutral wires.